orionlee/PH_TESS_I_LightCurveViewer/eb_with_diff_sb_period/Results.md

 - Validity of ETVs, especially those with apparent non-linear trends (`has_etv = Y or Y?`)
     - For those with possible O-C period (or rough O-C period range) identified, none of them match the correspond SB period.
-- Any values for the candidates wit no apparent ETV but EB Period appears to be different from SB Period
+- Any values for the candidates with no apparent ETV but EB Period appears to be different from SB Period?

 ### 2.2 Possible Future Work